-Listen: Legal Scholar Richard Hasen on Campaign Money and the Distortion of American Elections
+Listen: Richard Hasen on "Plutocrats United: Campaign Money, the Supreme Court, and the Distortion of American Elections"

 Earlier this fall, Richard Hasen, noted authority on election law and campaign finance regulation, delivered the 2016 Constitution Day lecture on “Plutocrats United: Campaign Money, the Supreme Court, and the Distortion of American Elections."
 This is also the title of his most recent book (Yale, 2016).